jmussman/k8s-renew-certificates/README.md

 ## Guts

 The script uses *crictl* to restart the core system containers.
-*crictl* requires a runtime-endpoint to be specified, Providing a default has deprecated.
+*crictl* requires a runtime-endpoint to be specified, providing a default has been deprecated.
 The bulk of this script is to determine what the appropriate runtime-endpoint is!

 The script executes these steps: